microsoft/Microsoft-365-Defender-Hunting-Queries/Execution/exchange-iis-worker-dropping-webshell.md

 * [CVE-2021-26858](https://nvd.nist.gov/vuln/detail/CVE-2021-26858)
 * [CVE-2021-27065](https://nvd.nist.gov/vuln/detail/CVE-2021-27065)

-The following query detects unusual file content being created by UMWorkerProcess, the Exchange Unified Messaging service.
-This might indicated that CVE-2021-26858 is being exploited to generate a web shell.
+The following query checks for the IIS worker process in Exchange Server dropping files that appear to be the web shells and other threat artifacts observed in known attacks.

 More queries related to this threat can be found under the [See also](#See-also) section of this page.